-Between 2015-16 and 2021-22 spending on pension credit is expected to fall slightly as a share of national income.
-The rise in the state pension age will reduce caseloads, while the new single-tier pension has been set above the level of the standard minimum guarantee.
-The savings credit is also due to close to new claims as part of these state pension reforms.
+Between 2017-18 and 2022-23 spending on pension credit is expected to fall as a share of national income.
+The rise in the state pension age to 66 will reduce caseloads, while the new single-tier state pension has been set above the level of the standard minimum guarantee.

 JOBSEEKER’S allowance (JSA) provides financial support for the unemployed on the condition that they take steps to find a job.
 Claimants are required to sign a commitment to seek work and to take part in a work programme after claiming for a certain period.
 Recipients can also claim other benefits – notably housing benefit if they rent their accommodation.

-Spending increased substantially following the early 1980s recession, reaching a real terms peak in 1986-87 when claimants topped three million.
-Since 1986 eligibility criteria have been tightened a number of times, pushing down caseloads and spending.
-Further smaller peaks in spending followed the early 1990s recession and, much smaller again, the late 2000s recession.
-We forecast spending on JSA to be relatively stable as a share of GDP over the next five years.
+Spending increased substantially following the early-1980s recession, reaching a real terms peak in 1986-87 when claimants topped three million.
+Since 1986 eligibility criteria have been tightened a number of times, reducing caseloads and spending.
+Further smaller peaks in spending followed the early-1990s recession and, much smaller again, the late-2000s recession.
+We forecast spending on jobseeker’s allowance to be relatively stable as a share of GDP over the next five years.

 UNIVERSAL credit (UC) combines the following six welfare payments into a single monthly payment administered by DWP:

 - housing benefit for working age people.